sudouptime/lifelong-golfer-theory/README.md

 Stop the ball.

-When a rolling shot is available, or when a longer approach is more appropriate, responsibility shifts to the 13W.
+Whenever a bump-and-run is possible, or when a longer approach is more appropriate, that responsibility is transferred to the 13W.

-This theory does not ask wedges to perform every possible shot.
+This theory does not expect wedges to perform every type of shot.

-Each club is assigned a clear role.
+Each club is given a clearly defined role.

-Within the current implementation, responsibilities are divided as follows:
+In the current implementation, those responsibilities are divided as follows:

-- Rolling approaches → 13W / AW
+- Bump-and-run → 13W / AW
-- Shots requiring both height and forward movement → AW
+- Shots requiring both height and forward carry → AW
-- Maximum height and maximum stopping power → SW
+- Maximum height and stopping power → SW

-This role structure reduces overlap between clubs and reinforces role specialization throughout the system.
+This distribution of responsibilities reduces overlap between clubs while strengthening role specialization throughout the system.

 ---

 ## Why This Theory Does Not Use a Driver

-In the current implementation, this theory does not use the driver as a primary scoring club.
+The current implementation does not use the driver as the primary scoring club.

 The reason is not distance.

-The reason is repeatability, sustainability, and system simplification.
+The reasons are repeatability, sustainability, and system simplification.

-A driver is built around hitting a teed-up ball.
+A driver is designed to strike a ball from a tee.

-A fairway wood, by contrast, is built around hitting the ball from the ground.
+A fairway wood, on the other hand, is designed to strike the ball directly from the ground.

-Using a driver introduces additional variables such as:
+Using a driver introduces additional variables, including:

 - Tee height
-- Upward angle of attack
+- An upward angle of attack
-- Driver-specific swing pattern
+- A driver-specific swing pattern

-I can produce high maximum clubhead speed with a driver.
+Of course, a driver is capable of producing greater distance than the 3W used in the current implementation.

-However, this theory prioritizes stable performance over maximum output.
+However, this theory prioritizes sustainable performance over maximum performance.

-Rather than solving problems after they occur, this theory emphasizes reducing the variables that create those problems in the first place.
+Rather than solving problems after they occur, it focuses on reducing the variables that create those problems in the first place.

-For that reason, the current implementation assigns the maximum-distance role to the 3W rather than the driver.
+For that reason, the current implementation uses a 3W—not a driver—as its maximum-distance club.

 The priority is not maximum distance.

-The priority is sufficient distance that can be reproduced reliably.
+The priority is producing sufficient distance that can be repeated consistently.

 ---

 ## Why This Theory Does Not Use Tees

-This theory does not treat the first shot of a hole as a separate category.
+This theory does not treat the opening shot of a hole as a special category.

-For that reason, teeing the ball up is removed from the current implementation.
+For that reason, the current implementation does not use tees.

-The maximum-distance club is the 3W, and all shots are treated using the same ground-based reference.
+The maximum-distance club is the 3W, and every shot is played from the ground.

-This prevents the system from introducing a separate premise for the first shot.
+This avoids introducing a separate set of conditions for only the first shot.

-Removing tees also removes additional management tasks:
+Eliminating tees also removes additional management tasks:

 - Buying tees
 - Carrying tees
 - Placing tees
 - Picking up tees
 - Disposing of broken tees
-- Replenishing tee inventory
+- Replenishing tees

-Of course, hitting from the ground means accepting the influence of lie conditions.
+Naturally, playing from the ground means accepting the influence of the lie.

-That is intentional.
+That is an intentional decision.

-After the first shot, every shot already requires adaptation to the lie.
+After the opening shot, every subsequent shot must already adapt to the lie.

-This theory does not make the first shot an exception.
+This theory simply refuses to treat the first shot as an exception.

-The first shot and all subsequent shots are handled as part of the same ground-based system.
+The opening shot and every shot that follows belong to the same ground-based system.

-This is not a decision to give up distance.
+This is not a decision to sacrifice distance.

-It is a decision to reduce variables and increase repeatability.
+It is a decision to reduce variables and improve repeatability.

 ---